Notice of Privacy Practices

 Protecting Your Privacy

-At WHA, we understand the importance of keeping your health information confidential and we are committed to using your health information consistent with State and Federal law.
+At Western Health Advantage (“WHA”), we understand the importance of keeping your health information confidential and we are committed to using your health information consistent with State and Federal law.
 WHA protects your electronic, written and oral health information throughout our organization.
-This Notice explains how we use your health information, and describes how we may share your health information with others.
-This Notice also lists your rights concerning your health information and how you may exercise those rights.

 Protected Health Information (“PHI”)